LawrenceMiao/NoteVision/docs/sophia-docs/README.md

 ### Chapter 2 - Gradient descent, how neural networks learn

+- An example of how a layered structure of a network learns goes like this:
+    - The first layer takes in images of handwritten numbers that are to be deciphered
+    - The second layer picks up on the edges
+    - The third layer picks up on patterns like loops an lines
+    - The last layer pieces pieces together the patterns to recognize digits
+- A large amount of training data is provided to a network to train it to see how well it can classify images
+- A cost function takes in the weights and the biases and outputs a single number (the cost) through many training examples which measures how lousy a network is
+- The algorithm for computing the gradients efficiently is called back propagation.
 -

 ### Chapter 3 - What is backpropagation really doing?

 -

+## Python

+### Classes

+### Files

+### NumPy
+I learned the basics of NumPy in order to work with arrays to create and plot data sets.

+### Pillow
+I learned about the different image manipulation techniques such as adding filters like blurring, as well as rotating images and saving images in different file types.
+The Pillow library can help manipulate multiple images from a folder at once instead of doing it one by one.

+### PyTorch
+I touched upon deep learning using the PyTorch framework and learned about how to train a model that goes from producing random noise to fairly good images of handwritten digits and faces.

+### Mask R-CNN
+Mask R-CNN stands for Mask Region-based Convoluntional Neural Network and is a deep learning instance segmentation technique where pixel-level segmentation is perfomed on detched objects.
+After images get passed in the layers in the neural network, the loss is computed.
+This loss is how different the predicted results are from the actual expected results.
+The training process includes looking at the loss, adjusting the weights, and recalculating the outputs using the original images as input.
+The cycle continues with numerous iterations until the final CNN, which would be the AL model used for predictions.